swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 Asking for permission from the user helps to prevent unexpected modification of the package by command plugins.

 In IDEs that support Swift packages, command plugins could be provided through context menus or other user interface affordances that allow the commands to be invoked on a package or possibly on a selection of targets in a package.
-A plugin itself does not need to know how or in what context it is being invoked.
+A plugin itself does not need to know, and should not make assumptions about, how or in what context it is being invoked.

 If a future proposal introduces a way of declaring parameters in a manner similar to SwiftArgumentParser, then an IDE could possibly also show a more targeted user interface for those parameters, since the types and optionality will be known.

 ### Discovering Command Plugins

-Any plugins defined by a package are included in the `swift package describe` output for that package.
+Any plugins defined by a package are included in the `swift` `package` `describe` output for that package.

 Because the command plugins that are available to a package also include those that are defined as plugin products by any package dependencies, it is also useful to have a convenient way of listing all commands that are visible to a particular package.
-This is provided by the `swift package plugin --list` option, which defaults to text output but also supports a `--json` option.
+This is provided by the `swift` `package` `plugin` `--list` option, which defaults to text output but also supports a `--json` option.
 A `--capability` option can be used to filter plugins to only those supporting a particular capability, e.g.

 ```shell
 ❯ swift package plugin --list --capability=buildTool --json